 Credit

-A promise to pay at a later date for
+A promise to pay at a later date for goods or services purchased today.

 Credit Application